ArjunPrasadSarkhel/Reddit_Bot_Data_Analysis/README.md

- Feel free to use the bot, i want to credit https://github.com/akashsara, i took some reference from his code plus got the idea of imgur api implementation.
+ Feel free to use the bot, i want to credit https://github.com/akashsara, I took some reference from his code plus got the idea of imgur api implementation.